Real People, Real Impact

 Jose's Success Story

-At 14 and in his first year of high school, Jose was kicked out for fighting and placed on probation – unfortunately not an unusual occurrence for a young man growing up in “gang territory.”
-At his probation hearing, Jose learns about Los Compadres, and how the program for at-risk youth could help him with school,and with meeting his probation requirements.
-He was immediately receptive to the help.
-Jose has admitted that, without this intervention, he was certainly headed toward gang life.
+In his first year of high school, 14-year-old Jose was kicked out for fighting and placed on probation, not an unusual occurrence for a young man growing up in “gang territory.”
+At his probation hearing, Jose learned about Los Compadres, and how the program for at-risk youth could support him in achieving his academic goals and meeting his probation requirements.
+He was immediately receptive to this help.
+Jose has since admitted that without this intervention, he was certainly headed toward gang life.

 At his first Los Compadres appointment, Jose met Joshua Hurst, Program Mentor and Community Educator, “Josh is a cool guy, very respectful, and he does a lot for you,” Jose said.
 Josh tells us that he listens to “his guys” and their complaints, then together they figure out how to manage those stresses, often related to parental control and school structure.
 With the support of the LosCompadres program, Jose has successfully completed probation, improved his grades and home life, and is now ready to enter 10th grade at Lompoc High School.
 With guidance and encouragement, Jose is taking ownership of his future.